GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 #### Load time vs. render time

-For security reasons, the render timestamp of images is not be exposed for cross-origin images that lack the [`Timing-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Timing-Allow-Origin) header.
+For security reasons, the render timestamp of images is not exposed for cross-origin images that lack the [`Timing-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Timing-Allow-Origin) header.
 Instead, only their load time is exposed (since this is already exposed